 Cockpit Cooling Aids

 The car interior can become very warm regardless of the outside temperature, contributing factors can be a heat from panels close to engines or exhausts, and sunlight on large panels stripped of insulation.
-A lack of sufficient air flow in ( and out ) can also be an issue There are many effective solutions to these issues.
+A lack of sufficient air flow in (and out) can also be an issue There are many effective solutions to these issues.

 Improving airflow in and out of the car can be achieved via vents and ducting hose.
-If the car has no exterior source of cooling air, vents or scoops can be secured to the bodywork or to the window if plastic / Perspex windows are fitted.
+If the car has no exterior source of cooling air, vents or scoops can be secured to the bodywork or to the window if plastic/Perspex windows are fitted.
 Roof vents can also be used if allowed.
-Once the cooling air is brought into the car via the duct / scoop air can be piped to the required area by flexible ducting.
+Once the cooling air is brought into the car via the duct/scoop air can be piped to the required area by flexible ducting.
 This ducting has wire reinforcement that allows the ducting to keep its shape around corners.

 The airflow from the outside can often be sufficient to provide cooling air but if not, inline blower fans can allow better faster cooling and more control.
-The ducting can simply pointed at the driver but dashboard vents will give a neater appearance and will allow fine tuning of the airflow.
+The ducting can simply point at the driver, but dashboard vents will give a neater appearance and will allow fine tuning of the airflow.
 Some of the vents used to bring air into the car can also be used to vent air from the cockpit.

 If areas of the car have panels that get excessively heated by the engine, turbo or exhaust, the heat transfer can be massively reduced by using heat barriers.
 These can be flexible heat blankets or formable sheet heat shields, some self-adhesive, some allow to use your preferred fixing.
 Some of these can give noise reduction as an added benefit.
 Many components such as exhausts creating the heat can be covered by heat management products.
 These are covered in the following blog in depth.
 The blog also covers the heat blankets and shields mentioned above.